zio/zio-kafka/docs/annotatedTests.md

 }
 ```

-First note the `.provideSomeLayerShared`.
+First note the `.provideSomeShared`.
 This gives the tests a `Kafka` service
 added to a full `TestEnvironment` (this is needed because we want to provide both
 Live clock and the Kafka service)